Mental Health Facilities Lewis County, WA

 Cascade Mental Healthcare

 Cascade Mental Healthcare is a mental health clinic in Lewis County, WA, located at 2428 West Reynolds Avenue, 98531.
 Cascade Mental Healthcare provides outpatient treatment.
-Cascade Mental Healthcare offers psychotropic medication, activity therapy and integrated dual diagnosis disorder treatment to young adults, children / adolescents and adults.
-Cascade Mental Healthcare also supports people requiring dual diagnosis treatment, veterans and people with trauma.
-Additional services offered at Cascade Mental Healthcare include supported employment, court-ordered outpatient treatment and assertive community treatment.
+Cascade Mental Healthcare offers couples/family therapy, cognitive behavioral therapy and group therapy to children / adolescents, young adults and seniors 65 or older.
+Cascade Mental Healthcare also supports veterans, military families and children/adolescents with serious emotional disturbance.
+Additional services offered at Cascade Mental Healthcare include supported employment, case management and court-ordered outpatient treatment.

 Learn More